Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

                 `('clf', SGDClassifier(random_state=42, tol = 1e-3)),`
                `])`

-The I then vectorize the text, splitting it into terms that are passed to the Tfidf transformer to get the Tfidf values for the terms.
-Lastly, this data is passed to the classfier for training or prediction.
+Then I then vectorize the text, splitting it into terms that are passed to the Tfidf transformer to get the Tfidf values for the terms.
+Lastly, this data is passed to the classifier for training or prediction.

 I also used GridSearchCV to iterate through hyperparameters for all three components of the pipeline.